 As the epidemic grew, health authorities launched a national awareness campaign to educate the public about how to prevent the spread of the disease.
 However, not everyone got the message.

-“The national prevention messages were not inclusive,” says Arthur Saidu, Handicap International Social Mobilization Project Manager.
+“The national prevention messages were not inclusive,” says Arthur Saidu, Humanity & Inclusion Social Mobilization Project Manager.
 “People with disabilities, such as the blind who cannot read pamphlets, or the deaf who cannot hear radio messages, did not know how to protect themselves.
 Also, people with disabilities have a hard time with certain messages, like the policy advising people not to touch anyone.
 Many of them must physically hold on to other people in order to move around.”

-In response, Handicap International worked with partners, local officials, community volunteers, and disabled persons organizations to develop and share prevention messaging adapted to the needs of people with disabilities and their families.
+In response, Humanity & Inclusion worked with partners, local officials, community volunteers, and disabled persons organizations to develop and share prevention messaging adapted to the needs of people with disabilities and their families.

 Working with local and national disabled persons’ organizations was key to developing appropriate messaging and disseminating the information.
 “For example, to reach visually impaired people, we worked with the Sierra Leone Association of the Blind,” says Saidu.

-In addition to working with people with disabilities, Handicap International also made efforts to educate other vulnerable people traditionally excluded from mainstream society, especially sex workers.
+In addition to working with people with disabilities, Humanity & Inclusion also made efforts to educate other vulnerable people traditionally excluded from mainstream society, especially sex workers.
 “Through a local partner, we engaged women and girls working in the commercial sex industry in the slums of Freetown,” say Saidu.
 Outreach workers taught them about the disease and how to recognize the symptoms, and about the importance of using condoms.

-“We gotten a lot of feedback from the beneficiaries, saying that if had not been for the actions of Handicap International, there would have been more causalities among vulnerable groups,” says Saidu.
+“We gotten a lot of feedback from the beneficiaries, saying that if had not been for the actions of Humanity & Inclusion, there would have been more causalities among vulnerable groups,” says Saidu.
 “Our work empowered a set of people who are usually not included in decision-making.
 That makes me happy.
 In the future, we need to work on including more people with disabilities in governance structures.”